 Most procurement teams compare component suppliers on unit price.
 The ones that beat their peers on 3 year spend compare total cost of ownership.
-Those are two very different calculations, and the gap between them is where the 20 percent savings usually hide.
+Those are two very different calculations, and the gap between them is where the real savings usually hide.

-This resource is the companion to our interactive Component TCO Calculator.
-It explains the four cost categories the calculator models, how we estimate each one, and the scenarios where switching suppliers actually pays back the switching cost fastest.
-Launch the calculator at any point below and plug in your own numbers -- it takes about two minutes and you can optionally have the full breakdown emailed to you.
+This is the companion to our interactive Component TCO Calculator.
+It explains the four cost categories the calculator models, how we estimate each one, and where switching suppliers pays back the switching cost fastest.
+Launch the calculator anywhere below and plug in your own numbers -- it takes about two minutes, and your results show up on screen instantly.

 The four costs most unit price comparisons miss